-Caustic cracking, aggressive pitting corrosion, and caustic embrittlement are common problems within extractors, absorbers, settlers and other High pH columns and vessels.
+Caustic stress corrosion cracking, aggressive pitting corrosion, and caustic embrittlement are common problems within extractors, absorbers, settlers and other High pH columns and vessels.
 Typically used within the Demercaptanization units, including Merox, these vessels generate sweetened gas condensate products of much higher quality and added value.

 Caustic conditions, within MEROX and other demercaptanization processes, can rapidly attack the steel substrate’s protective magnetite layer and cause metal wastage.
 Following the destruction of the protective magnetite layer, NaOH can additionally react with exposed elemental iron to form atomic hydrogen, leading to hydrogen embrittlement, decreased wall thickness, and caustic stress corrosion cracking (CSCC) or caustic embrittlement.
 These phenomena have led to multiple plant failures under different caustic conditions.